Economic Growth, Cycles and Policy

 2.3.
 Control of Interest Rates and Taylor Rule

-Models with LM-curve assume that the CB uses the money supply as an instrument, therefore will determined endogenously by the equilibrium.
+Models with LM-curve assume that the CB uses the money supply as an instrument, therefore will be determined endogenously by the equilibrium.

 In reality, CB uses short-term interest rates as their policy instruments (rather than the money supply).